noamraph/nix-pills/pills/04-basics-of-language.md

 `nix repl`.

 As said previously, you cannot mix integers and strings.
 You need to explicitly include conversions.
-We\'ll see this later: function calls are another story.
+We'll see this later: function calls are another story.

 Using the syntax with two single quotes is useful for writing double